-Found throughout the United States, yellowjackets are one of the most known types of wasps.
-These beneficial wasps live in colonies with thousands of individuals and would be a lesser threat to humans, were it not for their opportunistic behavior of nesting in structural voids, attics, and cavities associated with landscaping features.
-They also have a tendency to be aggressive and sting at will, which is why many tend to fear these stinging insects.
+Found throughout the United States, yellowjackets, along with European hornets, are the most infamous structure-infesting wasps.
+These beneficial wasps live in colonies with thousands of individuals and would be a lesser threat to humans were it not for their opportunistic behavior of nesting in structural voids, attics, and cavities associated with landscaping features.
 Adult yellowjackets feed mainly on fruit juices and other sweet liquid materials, whereas their larvae are fed bits of soft-bodied insects like caterpillars and flies.

-Yellowjackets often nest in different areas: there are ground nesters, which frequently use old rodent burrows and aerial nesters.
+Yellowjackets can be divided into ground nesters, which frequently use old rodent burrows and aerial nesters.
 Above-ground nests are found among the leafy branches of trees and shrubs and also on structures.
-Occasionally, the nest may be constructed on the side of a building, in wall voids, under eaves, crawlspace, and attics.
+Occasionally, the nest may be constructed on the side of a building, in wall voids, under eaves, crawlspaces, and attics.
 The entrance of the nest is normally a hole located at the bottom.
 These aerial nesters don’t become scavengers in the fall, but they are extremely defensive when their nests are disturbed.
 Locating the nest, through observing flight patterns, is essential to eliminate them.

 We'll call you!
 Leave your information below.